facebook/react-native-website/docs/pressable.md

   <img src="/docs/assets/d_pressable_pressing.svg" width="1000" alt="Diagram of the onPress events in sequence.">

-Fingers are not the most precise instruments, and it's not uncommon for users to "fat finger" an interface—to activate the wrong thing or miss the activation area.
+Fingers are not the most precise instruments, and it is not uncommon for users to "fat finger" an interface—to activate the wrong thing or miss the activation area.
 To help, `Pressable` has an optional `HitRect` you can use to define how far a touch can register away from the the wrapped element.
 Presses can start anywhere within a `HitRect`.

 `PressRect` allows presses to move beyond the element and its `HitRect` while maintaining activation and being eligible for a "press"—think of sliding your finger slowly away from a button you're pressing down on.